felipecostacouto/CloudResumeChallengeAWS/README.md

    - Host your HTML resume on Amazon S3 as a static website.
 Ensure it uses HTTPS by configuring CloudFront. ✅

 4. **DNS**:
-   - Set up a custom domain for your CloudFront distribution using Route 53 or another DNS provider. ✅
+   - Set up a custom domain for your CloudFront distribution using Route 53. ✅

 5. **JavaScript**:
    - Implement a visitor counter on your webpage. ✅